SonnyMcCann1/FinalProject/README.md

 # FinalProject

+The code for my final project can be found in FinalCode_ShoppingBasket

 # Drivable Shopping Basket

 This repository contains the Arduino code for the Drivable Shopping Basket project.
 The basket can be controlled using Bluetooth inputs from a joystick, a string, or an integer value.